Emmehehe/CustomDifficultyModForDeltarune/README.md

 ## What options do?
 #### Damage Multi
 Multiply all incoming damage by this value.
-100% = normal damage, 50% = half damage, 200% = double damage, etc.
 - Default: 100%
 - Attacks that are scripted to leave a character at 1 HP, or other threshold, still do so.
-- For wierd attacks that deal damage as a percentage of the current HP, instead uses exponential logic to determine damage scaling. e.g. An attack that normally does 1/2 your HP in vanilla, instead does 70.7% with double damage, and 1/4 with half damage.
+- For weird attacks that deal damage as a percentage of the current HP, instead uses exponential logic to determine damage scaling. e.g. An attack that normally does 1/2 your HP in vanilla, instead does 70.7% with double damage, and 1/4 with half damage.
 The calculation is thus: `dmgratio = vanilladmgratio^(1/dmgmulti)`.
 - For any damage over time effects, either tick faster, or apply more damage, or combination of both - where appropriate - proportionate with the multiplier that has been set.

 #### Down Deficit
-When a character is 'downed', their health is put as far into the negatives as half their maximum HP.
+When a character is 'downed', their health is put as far into the negatives as 50% of their max HP.
 This option lets you override that.
 - Default: 50%

 #### Victory Res
-When a battle is won, the game automatically resurrects any downed characters and heals them to 1/8th HP.
+When a battle is won, the game automatically resurrects any downed characters and heals them to 12.5% of their max HP.
 This option lets you override that.
-12.5% = normal victory res, 25% = 1/4th res, 100% = full res, etc.
 - Default: 12.5%
-- 0% ought to mean the downed character's HP is brought up to 0 (from negative), but I've not tested it.
 - OFF: Can also be switched off entirely by reducing past 0%.

+#### Downed Regen
+Each turn that a character remains downed, they regen 12.5% of their max HP.
+This option lets you override that.
+- Default: 12.5%

+#### Hit.All
+When switched on, hits that target a single character instead hits the entire party.
+- Default: OFF
+- For no-hit runs, combine this setting with `Damage Multi=INF`.
+- Warning: This option has not had a thorough test.
+I've only tested one encounter per chapter.

 <details>
   <summary><strong>CHAPTER 3 SPOILERS...</strong></summary>

-  > #### Gameboard Dmg Multi
+  > #### Gameboard Dmg X
   > Multiplier for the damage in the chapter 3 game boards.
-100% = normal damage, 50% = half damage, 200% = double damage, etc.
-  > - Warning: This entire option hasn't been tested yet!
   > - Only shows up in the menu in chapter 3.
   > - Default: INHERIT
-  > - INHERIT - Can also be set to inherit from 'Damage Multi' by reducing past 0%.
+  > - INHERIT - Can also be set to inherit from the 'Damage Multi' setting by reducing past 0%.
   > - Attacks that are scripted to leave a character at 1 HP, or other threshold, still do so.
 </details>